Contra (New England)

 Music: Catharsis, Imperial March medley.

-A1: Men forward to form a longways line, (2 bars)
+A1: Men into the middle to form a longways line, (4 beats)

-B1: Holding hands in lines of four, go down the hall (six steps), turn-back California twirl? as a couple, (4)
+B1: Holding hands in lines of four (M, L, m, l.), go down the hall (six steps), turn-back as a couple California twirl?, (8)

 Rock the Cradle, Joe